luapower/luapower.github.io/lua-files.md

 My own code is in public domain as I do not support copyright law.
 Third-party code has its licensing in or near the sources.
 Generally, I tried to avoid viral GPL with some exceptions.

-## Prose
-  * [APIDesign API Design Notes] - how to design good APIs for your libraries
-  * [GoodLibraries Good Libraries] - what makes or breaks a library